learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

     directory.
 - Run `rails s` and visit [http://localhost:3000](http://localhost:3000) in the browser.
 You should see the production version of the React application!
-  - Explore the React app in the React dev tools in the browser.
+  - Explore the React app in the browser using the React dev tools.
 What differences do you see between this version of the app and what you're used to when running in development mode?